 "My hope would be that we can get some additional producers growing cover crops and doing the reduced tillage," said Chris Schmidt, Faribault-based NRCS district conservationist.
 "I think there's good momentum in Rice County, but it would be nice to see it increase."

-Film on the Farm is a reservation-only, ticketed event limited to 20 cars and aimed at the local audience.
+Film on the Farm was an RSVP event limited to 20 cars.